Dormer Loft Conversion Cost

 Do I Need an Architect?

-To assist you with the planning and design of your dormer loft conversion, you could hire an architect, who will charge around £50 – £60 per hour.
+To assist you with the planning and design of your dormer loft conversion, you could hire an architect, who will charge around £75 to £150 per hour or a set fee for the whole project.
 While this may seem expensive, it can actually be extremely beneficial as an architect will help you create a design that is both unique and practical, while also making sure building regulations are met.

 dormer attic conversion